mosaic-design-system/docs/src/components/dropdown.md

       ### Dropdown positioning

-      **Dropsdowns** can either be manually positioned, or use their default positioning:
+      **Dropdowns** can either be manually positioned, or use their default positioning:

       | **Type**   | **Description**                                                                   |